Gunmen free 175 prisoners in Nigeria jailbreak

-ONITSHA, Nigeria Gunmen shot dead two civilians and then used explosives to free 175 inmates from a prison in Nigeria's southern town of Akure overnight, a prison official said on Sunday.
+ONITSHA, Nigeria, June 30 Gunmen shot dead two civilians and then used explosives to free 175 inmates from a prison in Nigeria's southern town of Akure overnight, a prison official said on Sunday.

 Islamist sect Boko Haram and al Qaeda-linked group Ansaru have been behind several prison raids in recent years.
 It was not clear whether they were behind this jail break at Olokuta prison in Ondo state or whether they had members held there.